DerekCorniello/evolutionary-computing/SETUP.md

 dune --version
 ```

+If dune build fails, check for missing dependencies like gcc errors in C—contact the student for setup help.

 ## Notes

 * The utility functions in `util/` are automatically available to all assignment and project executables through the dune build system